rev. 228

 GET or POST?

 Whichever you want.
-OKAPI will treat GET and POST requests as equal.
+OKAPI will treat GET and POST requests equally.
 You may also use the HTTP Authorization header for passing OAuth arguments.
-OKAPI does not allow usage of PUT and DELETE requests.
+OKAPI does not support other HTTP request types (such as PUT or DELETE).

 Common formatting parameters

-Most of the methods return simple objects, such as list and dictionaries of strings and integers.
-Such objects can be formatted in several ways using common formatting parameters:
+Most of the methods return simple objects, such as lists and dictionaries of strings and integers.
+We may format such objects for you in several ways.
+If you want to change the default (JSON) then you should include common formatting parameters in your request:

 • format - name of the format in which you'd like your result to be returned in.
-Currently supported output formats:
+Currently supported output formats include:

 • json - JSON format (default),

-• jsonp - JSONP format, if you choose this one, you have to specify the callback parameter,
+• jsonp - JSONP format (if you choose this one then you have to specify the callback parameter too),

 • callback - (when using JSONP output format) name of the JavaScript function to be executed with the result as its parameter.

-Some methods expose some special formatting of their own, for example, they may return a JPEG or a GPX file.
+Some methods expose formatting of their own, for example, they may return a JPEG or GPX file.
 Such methods do not accept common formatting parameters.

 OAuth Dance URLs

-If you want to use Level 3 methods, you will have to make "the OAuth dance" (series of method calls and redirects which provide you with an Access Token).
+If you want to use Level 3 methods, you will first have to perform "the OAuth dance" (series of method calls and redirects which provide you with an Access Token).

 The three OAuth request URLs defined in the OAuth specification are: